 OSEA does not locate participants for the duration of the summer program in Homestays except under special circumstances.
 Under no conditions are students of Level I Beginning granted homestays.
 Students in higher levels of Maya can make special request for a full program homestay.
 These are only granted at the discretion of the OSEA after an evaluation process that entails a written statement of purpose and a video-conference interview with the OSEA Staff.
 This process ensures that an appropriate fit between student needs of match available situations for Homestays.
 In any and all cases, however, OSEA does not guarantee that a homestay match can be made and reserves the right to not provide homestays for an applicant.

 SELT Teaching English Service Learning Program

 Participants in SELT Service Learning are not eligible for individual homestays.
 SELT Participants are provided room and board in the Posada Olalde, with options for single or shared double.
 OSEA reserves the right to provide lodging at another location of comparable quality.
 This may include the shared occupancy of all participants in an OSEA house rented for the SELT participants.
 In either case, all meals are included in the program fees.

-Click Here to read about non-Home-Stay Lodging in Pisté
+Click Here to read about options for Posada (non-Home-Stay) Lodging in Pisté